shazam2111/Py-Proc-Injector/README.md

 Just change the DLL path to your DLL

-Only works on 32bit processes - because of 32bit python i assume??
+Only works on 32bit processes